Gloria-Pi/JS-Repo/paita-gloria-units-09-11/11-json-and-ajax/04-parallel-factory/readme.md

 * Dynamic handling of primitive values, arrays, `null`, and nested objects.
 * For nested objects, the script uses nested lists inside each `<li>`, and properly labels them using paired `<p>` elements with styling classes.

-This structure ensures all car details are visible immediately, without toggles or hidden panels, as per assignment specs.
+This structure ensures all car details are visible immediately, without toggles or hidden panels.

 <br>